 Orson Welles himself is more of a cultural icon than either a landmark director or actor, even if he was no slouch in those regards either.
 Proclaimed as a prodigy early in life, those who did the proclaiming had every bit as much reason to ensure he lived up to that reputation as he did.
-It was an escalation of commitment to a legend that survived the trashing of that legend and today offers us a perspective of even greater mythical proportions than existed in Welles’ lifetime.
+It was an escalation of commitment to a legend that survived the trashing of that legend by Welles himself, and today offers us a perspective of even greater mythical proportions than existed in Welles’s lifetime.

-In the late 1930s, how could such a man, with the acclaimed success of the Mercury Theatre company, and the outrageous temerity of the War of the Worlds broadcast, actually do wrong?
+In the late 1930s, how could such a man, with the acclaimed success of the Mercury Theatre company, and the outrageous temerity of the War of the Worlds broadcast behind him, actually do wrong?
 Until he bit the hand that fed him, that is.
 The hand that was the media itself, in the shape of newspaper tycoon and failed political giant William Randolph Hearst, seen by many as the model on which the character of Charles Foster Kane was constructed.
 There was no secret about Hearst’s vengeful pursuit of Welles, and none at all about the steep professional decline Welles experienced after Citizen Kane was released.

 These personal dynamics aside, Citizen Kane was not without qualities to make it a stand-out piece of film-making in its time, and for some decades thereafter.

 There is, for example, the highly atmospheric use of the ‘deep focus’, a technique for maintaining sharp detail for both foreground and background, which I found to be very effective in creating an unnerving, almost surreal tension.
-The deep focus technique is ascribed to cinematographer Gregg Toland, who used both in-camera mattes and post-production ‘optical printing’ to layer different frames on top of each other for the desired effect.
+The deep focus technique is credited to cinematographer Gregg Toland, who used both in-camera mattes and post-production ‘optical printing’ to layer different frames on top of each other for the desired effect.

 There were also more conventional, yet tremendously atmospheric sequences in which set design and lighting alone achieved great effect, like the forbidding, monolithic appearance of the Thatcher library, resembling in its vast and empty but shadowy spaces the same kind of mausoleum as the cavernous Xanadu, whose Gothic grandeur echoes so desolately with the descending emotional chasm between Kane and his once beloved Susan.

-Lighting alone is what makes one of the most powerful scenes in the film: reporters seen only in silhouette scheming how to spin the story of the dead enigma; there may be still no better metaphor for the conniving disingenuity of whole tranches of so-called journalism.
+Lighting alone is what makes one of the most powerful scenes in the film: reporters seen only in silhouette scheming how to spin the story of the dead enigma; there may still be no better metaphor for the conniving disingenuity of whole tranches of so-called journalism.

 Though not immediately apparent to me the first couple of times I saw the film, it is also true that the low angle camera work in some scenes, including at least one for which a hole was cut in the studio floor, were very effective in adding an intimidating, intoxicated quality to parts of the story that went well with the device of telling the story in multiple, sometimes overlapping and conflicting recollections, as if adding something of the personal impressionability of the eye-witnesses.

-The technical aspects of creating atmosphere greater than that contained in sets and acting is probably also a leading influence in the school of American film that can legitimately claim membership of the genre film noir, an exclusive little ‘club’ which I have long considered as much narrower than the claims made for it today.
+The technical aspects of extracting atmosphere greater than that contained in sets and acting is probably also a leading influence in the school of American film that can legitimately claim membership of the genre film noir, an exclusive little ‘club’ which I have long considered as much narrower than the claims made for it today.

-It might be considered heresy to invoke the ideas of disgraced German philosopher Martin Heidegger, but his conception of works of art projecting themselves into the world, and forward in time, to suggest or anticipate the shape of things to come, seems appropriate in describing how Citizen Kane came to be merely controversial in its own time, but evocative of something far greater in the following decades, perhaps because its harshly critical description of both show business and the news media was quite so accurate, and also because the fallen idol, Welles, was emulated so obviously for so long by so many American film-makers in a self-perpetuating commitment to the myth made all those decades ago.
+It might be considered heresy to invoke the ideas of disgraced German philosopher Martin Heidegger, but his conception of works of art projecting themselves into the world, and forward in time, to suggest or anticipate the shape of things to come, seems appropriate in describing how Citizen Kane came to be not merely controversial in its own time, but evocative of something far greater in the following decades.
+Perhaps because its harshly critical description of both show business and the news media was quite so accurate, and also because the fallen idol, Welles, was emulated so obviously for so long by so many American film-makers in a self-perpetuating commitment to the myth made all those decades ago.
 Which is not to deny his influence on film-makers further afield, just to remark that his star shines most brightly in an American firmament.